OSI SAF central

 RegistrationWe invite all users to register at our central web site www.osi-saf.org.
 By doing so, you can choose to get service messages about sea ice products, and we will be able to serve you better.
 We will also be able to better report on the use of our products.

-ContactContact person for the OSI SAF Reprocessed Sea Ice Concentration products is Steinar Eastwood, met.no, osisaf-manager[at]met.no.
+ContactContact person for the OSI SAF Sea Ice Concentration Climate Data Records is Thomas Lavergne, MET Norway, osisaf-manager[at]met.no.

-Associated ESA CCI data record from AMSR-E and AMSR2 dataA global sea ice concentration dataset is released by the ESA CCI Sea Ice project (http://esa-seaice-cci.org).
+Associated ESA CCI data record from AMSR-E and AMSR2 dataA global sea ice concentration dataset was released by the ESA CCI Sea Ice project (http://esa-seaice-cci.org).
 It uses the same algorithms (and processing chain) as OSI-450, but processes the AMSR-E (2002-2011) and AMSR2 (2012-onwards) satellite sensors.
-Prospective users are invited to visit the ESA CCI Data Portal to access the data.
+See Lavergne et al. (2019).